NethServer/docs/administrator-manual/en/access.rst

 * Password: **root_password** (chosen during installation process)

 If the directory module is installed, and the admin user has been enabled, you can use it to access the web interface with same privileges as root user.
-See :ref:`admin-user`.
+See :ref:`admin_user-section`.